HCLarsen/devise-uncommon_password/README.md

 $ bundle install
 ```

-Then add the :uncommon_password module to your model:
+Then add the ':uncommon_password' module to your model:
 ```
 class User < ActiveRecord::Base
 devise :database_authenticatable, :registerable,